 How to Treat Anxiety Neurosis at Home

-- Relaxation Strategies – There are several exercises that can help you relax during times of stress.
+- Relaxation Strategies Several exercises can help you relax during times of stress.
 Deep breathing, progressive muscle relaxation, visualization, and mantra meditation have all been successful in their own way.
 You can also find your own "cure."
 If you feel calmer and happier simply by walking your dog or skipping stones at a park, take advantage of that.
-Just make sure that any strategy you choose is not only helpful for your stress – it's also positive and upbeat.
+Just make sure that any strategy you choose is not only helpful for your stress - it's also positive and upbeat.